Skip to main content

 • “Gameplay is super fun and engaging; think of any Metroidvania game out there and add units you can control, and that's what Sons of Valhalla is.”

-• “The gameplay loop turns into you running back and forth to your base to hire soldiers, waiting at your front gate or running back to tell them to attack the enemy base after they spawn, watch them die, run back to hire more soldiers until you take the outpost over and then you fight a boss at the end (I liked the boss fights because it broke the tedious loop).”
+• “The gameplay loop turns into you running back and forth to your base to hire soldiers, waiting at your front gate or running back to tell them to attack the enemy base after they spawn, watch them die, run back to hire more soldiers until you take the outpost over and then you fight a boss at the end.”

 • story

-The game's story has received mixed reviews, with many players finding it overly simplistic and brief, often completing it in just a few hours.
-While some appreciate the Norse mythology and aesthetic elements, others criticize the lack of depth and character investment, leading to a feeling of repetitiveness and disengagement.
-Overall, the narrative is seen as a missed opportunity, with calls for more complexity and content to enhance the experience.
+The game's story has received mixed reviews, with many players finding it simplistic, short, and lacking depth, often describing it as a generic "save the princess" narrative.
+While some appreciate the visuals and the basic premise, others criticize the execution and voice acting, leading to a lack of emotional investment in the characters.
+Overall, the story is seen as a missed opportunity, with players expressing a desire for more complexity and content.

 • “I really enjoyed this game; it is a lot of fun and the story kept me wanting to keep going.”